 Building on the “great response” to the launch of their fabric printed collection last year, Diane Harrison is extending the collection for 2017.
 “Diane is working on some very special new textural techniques,” Goodfellow reports.
 “We have also grown our daughter company, Rogue, which will be exhibiting on a separate stand and specializing in ‘funky, young and super trendy designs.’”

-In its SURTEX debut, E’flomae, named for Shavon’s two grandmothers (Florence and Mae) with a cap E for Esther, will launch an interior design collection entitled Sonoran Oasis, which includes three thematic scenes, Bloom, Monsoon and Cove.
+In its SURTEX debut, E’flomae, named for Shavon’s two grandmothers (Florence and Mae) with a cap E for Esther, will launch an interior design collection entitled Sonoran Oasis

 Returning for its second showing at SURTEX, Studio Kelkka has turned the latest trend forecasts into what Svarfvar calls “expressive yet homey designs” in three themes: Botanicals, Abstract, and Conversational.
 “The look of our pattern artwork is proudly Nordic, joyful and expressive, yet relaxed (with a) natural feel,” she says.

 More upcoming design trends can be seen at the SURTEX Trend Theatre

 , which is open to all SURTEX participants, exhibitors and attendees.
 At Trend Theatre, three different daily presentations will focus on the newest trends impacting industries as diverse as home and accessories, textiles, tabletop, fashion, paper, stationery, packaging and gifts, through fabulous imagery and insider commentary from world-renowned trend forecasting companies.
 Some of the topics include: consumer insights and trends for Generation Z, top color palettes, themes and materials, and home interiors 2017/2018.
 There is always something new at SURTEX.
 Visit our website